-Table 4-12 shows the data entries for the Input/Output Power section used to estimate the power dissipation of the Inputs and Outputs.
-I/Os should be grouped into modules based on their I/O standard type.
-If the entire design has only one I/O standard type, all of the I/Os can be treated as one module.
-However, separating the I/Os into smaller modules makes it easier to obtain more accurate results.
+Table 4 shows the data entries for the Input/Output Power section used to estimate the power dissipation of the Inputs and Outputs.
+Users should try to group the I/Os into modules based on their I/O standard type.
+If the entire design has only one I/O standard type, all the I/Os can be treated as one module.
+However, separating the I/Os into smaller modules makes it easier to obtain better accuracy.